AIWIP/cups-http-notifier/README.md

 This code is built for the Linux operating system only and currently lacks support for OS X.

+# Examples

+In `examples` you can find a small python application to test out subscriptions with cups.

 # How to build

 - Make sure you have `build-essential` and `cups` installed on your operating system